michaeleh/colorized-video-masking/README.md

 2. Colorize -- directory for recolor black and white models
 3. Framer -- directory to convert frames to video and vice versa
-4. Mask_RCNN -- directory to
+4. Mask_RCNN -- directory of Mask RCNN model and code
 5. requirements.txt -- requirement for this project.
     NOTE: some requirement can't be installed with pip alone. there are comments in this file read them!